 What every Surface Laptop does come with is a gorgeous touch-friendly display, measuring in at 13.5″ and with a resolution of 2256×1504, using a 3:2 aspect ratio that makes it easy to browse, program, and more.
 The display also supports pen input, making it ideal for anyone looking for a way to take notes on their device.
 As for IO on the laptop, you’ll find a single USB type-A port, a mini DisplayPort for video output, a headphone jack, and the Surface connector for charging the device.
 Microsoft promises up to 15 hours of battery life, though you’re more likely to see something along the likes of nine or ten hours of real world usage—a great number nonetheless.
 The outside of the device is built of aluminum available in four unique colors (Platinum, Burgundy, Cobalt Blue, and Graphite Gold).

 The big feature about the Surface Laptop that caught headlines upon its release is Windows 10 S, the new version (or mode) of Windows that limits your app selection to that of the Microsoft Store on the device.
-While the Microsoft Store does gain access to new apps all the time (yes, iTunes is there, though Chrome isn’t), anyone who wants a more traditional version of Windows can upgrade their experience by paying an additional $49 to turn off S mode and to re-enable Windows 10 Pro.
+While the Microsoft Store does gain access to new apps all the time (yes, iTunes is there, though Chrome isn’t), anyone who wants a more traditional version of Windows can open their settings menu to turn on traditional Windows mode, disabling S-Mode with a one-way ticket.
 Whether this is something you need is truly up to you; if it is, the option is always there.
 Overall, the Surface Laptop is one of our favorite Windows devices on the market right now, especially as far as traditional thin-and-light models go.
-If you do choose to purchase one, we recommend the $1099 model, which includes a Core i5, 8GB of RAM, and 256GB of storage.
+We recommend the $1099 model, which includes a Core i5, 8GB of RAM, and 256GB of storage.

 - Gorgeous metal-and-fabric design